stroborobo/werc/sites/werc.cat-v.org/docs/web_server_setup/nginx.md

 You probably will want to to use fcgiwrap, called from spawn-fcgi or similar.

-Here is an extremely basic nginx configuration, with this configuration static files will be handled by werc and not nginx, this is cleary dumb, but works:
+Here is an extremely basic nginx configuration, with this configuration static files will be handled by werc and not nginx, this is clearly dumb, but works:

         worker_processes  1;